FRD Erebus 10R

 The current edition has a return line below deck, running through a spring tensioner in the foredeck, much like the Diamond.
 The sections vary in length, with the ends being much shorter than the middle sections, which are around 250mm each.

 The hull is printed vertically.
 This means that while it has remarkable stiffness due to the gunwales and bulkheads lengthwise, it is susceptible to side impacts, much like any carbon 10R.
+I am yet to break the hull, despite testing and also accidentally dropping multiple things on it while installing fittings and measurements, and I expect it to be stronger than some of those at the club.
 However, upon impact, the layers themselves with split, rather than breaking, meaning that a split in the hull will form instead of a crack or hole (dependent on the size of the impact).
 This means that the layers, if pushed back together, with pop back together with a click.
-By dribbling or applying a small coat of Loctite HY 4070 on the inside, the hull will then be watertight and ready to be sailed as before, rather than the need for a carbon-level repair.
+By dribbling or applying a small coat of Loctite HY 4070 on the inside (filling epoxy), the hull will then be watertight and ready to be sailed as before, rather than the need for a carbon-level repair (this is only for hairline fractures).

 Upon the ordering of a new hull, you will be able to specify the size of servo insert to fit your servo.
 This is important as the length of the arm may not fit in the tray and may need to be shifted sideways.
 All hulls come complete with winch, fittings and foils.
 All that is needed to complete is a rig, servo and receiver.
 If ordering sails from Graham Bantock, I recommend ordering a rig kit simultaneously so he may alter the sails to fit the standard rig kit.
 The A rig sail plan does not gain enough tension in the gooseneck.
 Diamond rigs carry very similar, if not the same area, however the deck is flat so will need altering to fit.